Symplectomorphism group relations and degenerations of Landau-Ginzburg models: Introduction

-where $\boundflow (\mathbf{t})$ is a rotation about the boundary $\partial \mcy$. \end{thm}
+where $\boundflow (\mathbf{t})$ is a rotation about the boundary $\partial \mathcal{Y}$. \end{thm}

-In order to put the generators and relations into a symplectomorphism group of a general $(\mcy, \omega)$, we address the process of regeneration of circuits.
-This allows us to import relations obtained over the boundary strata of $\secon{A}$ into the interior.
-As explained in \cite{BFS}, the one dimensional boundary strata of $\secon{A}$ correspond to circuits supported on $A$.
-After regenerating these circuits, we obtain a host of geometrically meaningful relations between generators in $\agroup$.
-Taking a general map $\phi : \p^1 \to \secon{A}$ and pulling back the universal hypersurface gives a framed Lefschetz pencil over $\p^1$.
-We describe a presentation of the monodromy group associated to such pencils by isotoping them near the boundary of $\secon{A}$ and relating the bubbled components to circuits.
+For brevity, the above theorem was only stated for the case of a circuit itself; this is a very small class of toric varieties.
+In order to put the generators and relations into a symplectomorphism group of any smooth hypersurface in a toric variety, we address the process of regeneration of circuits.
+This allows us to import relations obtained from the one-dimensional boundary strata of $\secon{A}$ into the interior, and thus to study the topology of general hypersurfaces in toric varieties.
+In this way, we obtain a host of geometrically meaningful relations between generators in the subgroup $\agroup$.
+More specifically, by taking a general map $\phi : \p^1 \to \secon{A}$ and pulling back the universal hypersurface gives a framed Lefschetz pencil over $\p^1$.
+We describe a presentation of the monodromy group associated to such pencils by performing an isotopy near the boundary of $\secon{A}$ and relating the bubbled components to circuits.
 This gives a combinatorial description not only of the groups involved, but their action on the hypersurface.